A quick word on tilapia, specifically the Nile tilapia, oreochromis niloticus.

 - We can grow it.
 We know the conditions, exactly, under which the fish can be grown.
 We know what stocking densities they grow at.
 We have accurate growth charts that are based on actual data.
 In other words we can create the set of conditions to grow the fish optimally at, because we know what these conditions are precisely.

 - We can sell it.
 We know what price we have to attain to sell the fish at to make the business viable.
 We know where we are likely to sell the fish and we know the likely demand for it.
 We know the impact of price variation on our business model.

 Tilapia is a Closed Loop species, possibly ahead of all others.
 Other closed loop species in Southern Africa would be abalone and trout in Southern Africa, and maybe catfish are starting to make a case although the sales side of things remains murky.

-We like tilapia as current production tonnages are low, but with market demand potentially orders of magnitude higher than for abalone or trout.
+We like tilapia as current production tonnages are low, but with market demand potentially orders of magnitude higher than for abalone or trout or catfish.
 Current tilapia production in South Africa is around 400 Tons Per Annum (TPA) according to DAFF.
 The skeptical would halve that figure.
 Considering that Egypt produces over a million tons per annum, almost none of it exported, and you can start to see the scale of the opportunity.

 We’ve left the ugly to last.
 In South Africa, niloticus is classified as an invasive species.
 The Department of Environmental Affairs has their knickers in a knot about the species – some of us wonder why only now and not 17 years ago when it was brought to their attention that it was in the Limpopo river system but let’s not get into the politics of the powers that be.

 Naughty fish.
 They clearly didn’t check their passports.